louislee1021/presento/README.md

 # Presento

-A data preparing and presenting package for PHP.
+Obtain specific formatting using transformers and filtering fields using presenters.

 ## Differentiation and ChangeLog

+20191122 18:05 - Updated the ultimate and the only uses of this package.
+End of this presento world.
+20191122 18:01 - For the clear convention and future use, changing namespace is required.
-20191112 17:18 - Added formatting: Datatable
+20191122 17:18 - Added formatting: Datatable
 20191122 16:35 - Applied PSR-0 indentation.
-20191122 16:32 - tested all provided functionality successfully with PHPUnit.
+20191122 16:32 - Tested all provided functionality successfully with PHPUnit.
 20191122 16:30 - Found issues on multi-dimensional array, fixed eventually.
 20191122 12:18 - PHP 5.6.40 compatible.
 20191122 11:30 - What?
 Yes.
 I forked.